 I love having raw mixed nuts in the house for snacking.
 A good dose of healthy fats, protein, and fiber to help keep hunger at bay.

 When the holidays come around, I get a craving for something a bit sweeter and spicier.
-I always remember having some kind of snack mix at family gatherings growing up.
+Growing up we always had some kind of snack mix at family gatherings.
 Usually it was traditional Chex Mix, some kind of cracker and pretzel combo, or gorp (a dried fruit and nut mixture).